Yuna Kim Olympic seasons

 Yuna Kim at the 2010 Olympics Medal Ceremony.

 Yuna Kim (born September 5, 1990), is a South Korean retired competitive figure skater.
 She participated in the Winter Olympic Games twice, winning the gold medal in 2010 and the silver medal in 2014.
 She is also a two-time World champion (2009, 2013) the 2009 Four Continents champion, a three-time Grand Prix Final champion (2006, 2007, 2009), the 2006 World Junior champion, the 2005 Junior Grand Prix Final champion, and a six-time (2003, 2004, 2005, 2006, 2013, 2014) South Korean national champion.

 Kim is the first South Korean figure skater to win a medal at an ISU Junior Grand Prix or ISU Grand Prix of Figure Skating event, the World Figure Skating Championships, and the Olympic Games.
 She is the first female skater ever to win every major international competition, namely, the Olympic Games, the World Championships, the Four Continents Championships, and the Grand Prix Final.
 She is one of the most highly recognized athletes and media figures in South Korea.
 As a result of her numerous accomplishments and popularity, she is frequently referred to as "Queen Yuna".

 She is the former record holder for ladies in the short program, free skate and combined total under the ISU Judging System.
 She has broken world record scores 11 times under the ISU Judging System since 2007, eight of which being records she herself set.
 She is also the first female skater to surpass the 150-point free skating mark and the 200-point and 220-point total mark, as well as the first and only female figure skater to have never finished off the podium in her entire career.
-Due to her strong artistry, musicality, skating skills, mental strength, and solid and consistent competitive record, she is regarded as one of the greatest figure skaters of all time.
+Due to her strong and consistent competitive record, she is regarded as one of the greatest figure skaters of all time.